JoshuaOlatu/Data-analysis-project/README.md

       SQL queries to extract and analyze key supply chain metrics.

-      click on the link below to have a look at differen SQL queries to pull data that could enhance supply chain optimization https://github.com/JoshuaOlatu/Data-analysis-project/blob/main/SQL%20Queries
+      click on the link below to have a look at differetn SQL queries to pull data that could enhance supply chain optimization https://github.com/JoshuaOlatu/Data-analysis-project/blob/main/SQL%20Queries

 ## Supply Chain Insights.
 This project aligns with supply chain objectives by providing detailed analysis and visualization to support decision-making, such as: